 I am an introvert.
 I’ll just say it loud and clear.
 I would rather hide behind my computer screen in my living room than have to go out and talk to a stranger face-to-face; especially when it comes to sharing the gospel with a complete stranger.
-BUT we are commanded in the scripture to evangelize or share the gospel with those who are around us.
+BUT we are commanded in the scripture to evangelize or share the gospel to those who are around us.
 And as we think about what the gospel is, and what it has done in our lives; wouldn’t we want to share this glorious truth?
 This reminder always stabs me in the heart, I think about all the opportunities I had to share God’s gracious work and yet I didn’t.
 Why?
 Was I pridefully fearful of what man could do to me or thinking about me?
 Thinking about these facts really weighs on my heart.
 I must destroy this pride that lives on in my heart.

 So I decided to talk to one of my dear introverted friends whose husband has quite the knack for sharing the gospel.
 With her guiding, we came up with 5 points that will help the introverts and anyone really to share the gospel boldly.